Nerd Prescribed

 Is a Website Worth It for a Small Business?

-Three situations where a website is non-negotiable:
+Three situations where it's non-negotiable:

 2. Clients ask for your website and you don't have one.
 Referrals check you online before they call.
 No site means no credibility check.